HENRYCCHH/Job_Seeker_Data_Pipeline/readme.md

    - The resulting processed dataset is used downstream for machine learning model training and ranking in the microservice.

 ##  Notebook
-All code and analyses are documented in the Jupyter Notebook:
+The majority of code and analyses are documented in the Jupyter Notebook:
 `job_seeker_model_v10.ipynb`